-A variety of quartz, smoky quartz is one of the few black or brown minerals from which gemstones are cut.
-Others include smoky topaz, black beryl (extremely rare) and brown corundum.
-It is frequently referred to as Smoky Topaz which is incorrect as topaz is a completely different mineral.
+Smoky quartz is one of only a few black or brown coloured minerals from which gemstones are cut.
+Others varieties include smoky topaz, black beryl which is relatively rare and brown corundum.
+Smoky quartz is often confused for smoky topaz but quartz and topaz are two completely different minerals.

-In crystal healing it is said to set aside willfulness and headstrong behaviour, it has the ability to transform negative energy and is particularly effective in dealing with anger and resentments.
-It is believed to help clear up communication difficulties and to dissolve mental and emotional blockages that can get in the way of perception or learning.
-It is excellent for alleviating panic attacks, anxiety and nightmares and can form a shield around the user to protect them from negative energy.
+In crystal healing smoky quartz is said to have the ability to transform negative energy and is particularly effective in dealing with anger and resentment.
+It's useful for alleviating panic attacks, anxiety and nightmares and can form a shield around the user to protect them from negative energy.